Hildebrand Law, P.C. mobile logo

 In the case of Heidbreder v.
 Heidbreder, the Arizona Court of Appeals vacated and remanded the case back to the trial court to conduct a full evidentiary hearing on the issue.
 The Heidbreder case stands for the principle that a trial judge must consider a modification of child support when there is a substantial and continuing change in circumstances, including a modification of parenting time.

 If you need information about modifying child custody and child support in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and child support attorneys have over 100 years of combined experience successfully representing clients in child custody and child support cases in Arizona.
+Our Arizona child custody and child support attorneys have decades of combined experience successfully representing clients in child custody and child support cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.